jminnier/rstudioconf18_jennybryan_forgot/notes.md

 How to add an existing Rstudio repo to github:

 This has changed since [git 2.9](https://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories), now when you add remote and then pull you need a special option.
+This only needs to happen if you added a Readme.
+Just don't do this and life will be easier.

     git remote add origin https://github.com/jminnier/rstudioconf18_jennybryan_forgot.git
     git pull origin master --allow-unrelated-histories

+Most easy option from [happywithgitr](http://happygitwithr.com/existing-github-last.html)

+    usethis::use_github()

 Afternoon - git/github
 ----------------------